homeflow/homeflow.github.io/_posts/user-profile-system/2015-01-01-getting-started.md

 - js_templates/_branch_map_pin.liquid
 - js_templates/_map_bubble_popup.liquid

 If all as gone well you should be able to launch the user profile lightview by adding ``/#user`` on to your staging URL.
 The jQuery plugin Colorbox is used for the lightview based templates.
+If you would like access to the source of the templates as a basis for custom development, please see the Stabilisers theme.